9 min read

 Active vs Passive Leadership: The Invisible Trap of “Busy Leadership”

-One of my clients recently told me something that stuck with me:
+One of my former colleagues recently told me something that stuck with me:

 “I don’t think I’ve had a single quiet day in months, but I can’t remember the last time I actually led.”